new-contributor/docs/source/channels/convert-public-channels.rst

 .. note::
     Default channels such as ``Town Square`` and ``Off-Topic`` can't be converted to private channels.

-To convert a public channel to a private channel, select the public channel name at the top of the center pane to access the drop-down menu, then select **Convert to Private Channel**.
+To convert a public channel to a private channel, select the public channel name at the top of the center pane to access the drop-down menu, then select **Convert to Private Channel**. ddd

 .. image:: ../images/convert-public-channel-to-private.png
   :alt: From the channel name, you can convert a public channel to a private channel if you're an admin.